kulbirsaini/docvc/source/index.rst

 Supported Platfoms and Operating Systems
 ========================================

-Videocache works on both 32 and 64bit platforms.
+VideoCache works on both 32 and 64bit platforms.
 It will run on most Linux/Unix based operating systems where the required software packages mentioned above are available.
 Below is a list of officially supported operating systems.
 It may also work on other Linux/Unix distributions provided the required software packages are present.